marcov/lambda-yfinance/README.md

 ## Testing Notes

-Unluckily, when running on AWS lambda, the yfinance history download is significantly throttled when querying a big enough number for tickers (e.g.
+When running on AWS lambda, the yfinance history download is quite slow if querying a big enough number for tickers (e.g.
 ~16).
+It's a combination of:
+- a bug in the multitasking setup done in the yfinance lib, limiting the number of parallel downloads.
+- No timezone cache without setting up some storage.
+This results in an extra HTTP request to query each ticker's TZ.
+The easiest way I can think to fix this is to set up an extra cache layer, containing the TZ of all tickers you care about.
+- Individual HTTP request taking a bit longer than expected.

 I'm speculating the bottleneck could be a combination of lambda machine core counts + Python GIL, but I haven't spent time to investigate that:

 - running the function on my machine (8 cores MPB M1) takes less than 1s.